-Every year, thousands of school students as well military aspirants take up the ASVAB exam as a career exploration and self assessment tool, as well as a part of the military enlisting process.
+Every year, thousands of school students as well military aspirants take up the ASVAB as a career exploration and self assessment tool, as well as a part of the military enlisting process.
 The test is a battery of varied subtests that evaluate and measure the candidates' abilities, skills, and aptitudes in various areas, and help choose the best possible career options for them in military or civilian domains.
 Read on to find out why and how the test is important...

 The ASVAB Exam - Its History and Importance Today

 Though the beginning of military enlisting tests can be traced back to the World War I times, it was in 1968, that the Armed Services Vocational Aptitude Battery (ASVAB) exam was first introduced as part of the Student Testing Program.
-By 1976, all the US armed forces accepted the ASVAB exam as part of their enlistment processes.
+By 1976, all the US armed forces accepted this test as part of their enlistment processes.
 Today, though the test is used both as a career exploration tool and an aid to military enlisting and classification process, the test pattern and content are the same for all purposes.
 However, different wings of the US military services have different score requirements for enlistment and classification purposes.
-That is, based on the ASVAB scores, a candidate's eligibility for enlistment to specific wings and appropriate job roles within those are decided.
+That is, based on the scores, a candidate's eligibility for enlistment to specific wings and appropriate job roles within those are decided.

 The ASVAB Exam - Content, Subtests and the Purpose

-In general, the ASVAB exam is administered in two different formats - the traditional paper and pencil-based version (P&P-ASVAB) and the computerized, adaptive version (CAT-ASVAB).
+In general, the ASVAB is administered in two different formats - the traditional paper and pencil-based version (P&P-ASVAB) and the computerized, adaptive version (CAT-ASVAB).
 However, the test content is the same across both the versions, with multiple subtests that evaluate the candidates' skills and knowledge in the following core areas:

 - Science and Technical